Webreaper/Damselfly/README.md

 ## Planned Features/Enhancements

+* Currently Damselfly has no concept of user identity, so there are no user-specific sessions (for things like selection, baskets and access control).
 * Direct upload to CMS platforms
+* Support for more image formats (e.g., HEIC).
 * Direct sharing to social media (Twitter, Facebook etc)
 * Support for selection and upload to Alamy Stock Image photo service
 * Simple non-destructive editing/manipulation - cropping, colour adjustment etc